driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 # MLOps Project Report

-(Side note: I'm sorry if I went a little overboard with the project and the documentation....
+(side note: I'm sorry if I went overboard with the project and the documentation....
 I had a bit too much fun adding stuff once I got the hang of it.)

 ## Table of Contents